GSA-TTS/identity-handbook/_articles/infrastructure-email.md

 ## Overview

-login.gov uses GMail for organizational email and AWS SES for outbound transactional email to users.
+Login.gov uses GMail for organizational email and AWS SES for outbound transactional email to users.

 In order to serve the public it is important that email is delivered reliably to the public when they sign up or make account changes.
-It is also important that login.gov team members receive email in order to support the public and agency partners.
+It is also important that Login.gov team members receive email in order to support the public and agency partners.

 This page provides an overview of how email is delivered to and sent from `@login.gov`